input-output-hk/cardano-rest/migration-guide/src/explorer-api.md

 === "cardano-graphql"

-    !!! info
+    !!! warning
-        The following fields from the REST endpoint are not supported: `caType`, `caChainTip`.
+        The following fields from the REST endpoint have no equivalent: `caType`, `caChainTip`.

     **query.graphql**
     ```graphql